ctphoenix/Python-Course-Material/chapter1.md

 R=1000
 x = [random.random() for i in range(R)]
 X = [x] + [moving_window_sum(x, i) for i in range(1,10)]

-# Decreases, because the average smooths a larger number of neighbors.
-# Because the numbers in the original list are just random, we expect the
-# average of many of them to be roughly 1/2, and more averaging means more
-# smoothness in this value.
 ```

 *** =sample_code